 - to offer the interested public a serious and accessible platform to learn more about authorized kobujutsu and get in touch with the respective study groups in Europe.

-There have been five European Koryū-bujutsu Convention in the past:
+There have been six European Koryū-bujutsu Convention in the past:

 2012: The very first EKC by the founder of the event: Joris van Nispen of Shofukan Rotterdam.
 Lecture was held by Mr. Hunter B. Armstrong